martinsumner/riak_kv/docs/QueryAPI.md

 It is possible to reduce the pre-defined structure in an index entry by using KV pairs in the index entry.

-For example, the above index entry could be stored in a Key=Value form, and note that we here differentiate for extra clarity between the primary given name (pgn), and the secondary given names:
+For example, the above index entry could be stored in a Key=Value form, and note that we here differentiate for extra clarity between the primary given name (`pgn`), and the secondary given names (`sgn`):

 `peoplefinder_bin: 19650501|fn=SMITH#pgn=ANNE#sgn=MARIE.ANNE-MARIE#pc=LS9_0TW`